MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/bsearch-s.md

 ---
 # bsearch_s

 Performs a binary search of a sorted array.
-This is version of [bsearch](bsearch.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+This function is a version of [bsearch](bsearch.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).

 ## Syntax